rowanthorpe/jpegconcat/README.rst

 Although arbitrary (possibly different) image-sizes are fine, probably a degree of consistency is needed between their parameters (compression, etc).
 I have only tested it for images with identical parameters.

+This is a shell-script developed on Linux, but written portably enough it should be fine on anything *nix-like.
+I haven't even considered Windows, etc as I think the primary value of this is as a POC.
+The setup instructions below are also aimed only at *nix.

 Usage
 -----